DicksonChi/favorite-things/README.md

 - S3 bucket for deployments - just accept the default
 - Zappa should automatically find the correct Django settings file so accept the default
 ```

+* Update the settings file in favorite_things/favorite_things and add zappa_django_utils in the list of apps

 * Go to your AWS console and create the VPC and then then the RDS and then update the zappa_settings.json file
 ```